 The more you can build your momentum and confidence, the easier it is to declutter your storage room.

 When you’re tackling a big space like a storage room, it’s helpful to sort everything into categories before decluttering.

 Seeing how much you have of each type of item is important to give you a better perspective about the amount you’re keeping.
-As well as help you avoid keeping multiples or duplicate items.
+As well as help you avoid keeping multiple or duplicate items.

 This is a great time to make a pile of each family member’s stuff for them to declutter on their own as well.

 Once you have everything categorized, decide if any of the categories no longer suit your needs or lifestyle.